-Syntax DECLARE VARIABLE var datatype;
+DECLARE VARIABLE var datatype;

-Argume nt Description var Name of the local variable, unique within the trigger or procedure datatype Data type of the local variable; can be any InterBase data type exc arrays Data type of the local variable; can be any InterBase data type except arrays Description Local variables are declared and used within a stored procedure.
-They have no effect outside the procedure. bles must be declared at the beginning of a procedure body before they can be ocal variable requires a separate DECLARE VARIABLE statement, followed by a ;).
-Example The followi ng header declares the local variable, ANY_SALES:
+Argume nt Description var Name of the local variable, unique within the trigger or procedure datatype Data type of the local variable; can be any InterBase data type except arrays

+Local variables are declared and used within a stored procedure.
+They have no effect outside the procedure.

+Local variables must be declared at the beginning of a procedure body before they can be used.
+Each local variable requires a separate DECLARE VARIABLE statement, followed by a semicolon (;).

+The following header declares the local variable, ANY_SALES:

+'''

+CREATE PROCEDURE DELETE EMPLOYEE (EMP NUM INTEGER)

+AS

-CREATE PROCEDURE DELETE_EMPLOYEE (EMP_NUM INTEGER) AS DECLARE VARIABLE ANY_SALES INTEGER; BEGIN ...
+DECLARE VARIABLE ANY_SALES INTEGER;

+BEGIN

+'''

-See also Input parameters, Output parameters
+Input Parameters, Output Parameters